evanschrager/Intramurals-Sports-Network/README.md

-# Intramurals Sports Network
+# Intramural Sports Network

 ## Description

-Add a short description of your app.
+Intramural Sports Network aims to provide a solution to the everlasting problem of finding substitute players to fill in for absentees in your intramural sports league competition.
+Our app will help you find a replacement in minutes so you don't have to forfeit your games.

 ## Screenshots